awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-a-trail-using-the-console-first-time.md

 1. For **Encrypt log files with SSE\-KMS**, choose **Yes** if you want to encrypt your log files with SSE\-KMS instead of SSE\-S3\.

-1. For **Create a new KMS key**, choose **Yes** to create a key or **No** to use an existing one\.
+1. For **Create a new KMS key**, choose **Yes** to create an AWS KMS customer master key or **No** to use an existing one\.

 1. If you chose **Yes**, in the **KMS key** field, type an alias\.
-CloudTrail encrypts your log files with the key and adds the policy for you\.
+CloudTrail encrypts your log files with the field, type an alias\.
+CloudTrail encrypts your log files with the customer master key and adds the policy for you\.
 **Note**
-If you chose **No**, choose an existing KMS key\.
+If you chose **No**, choose an existing AWS KMS customer master key\.
 You can also type the ARN of a key from another account\.
 For more information, see [Updating a Trail to Use Your CMK](create-kms-key-policy-for-cloudtrail-update-trail.md)\.
 The key policy must allow CloudTrail to use the key to encrypt your log files, and allow the users you specify to read log files in unencrypted form\.
 For information about manually editing the key policy, see [Configure AWS KMS Key Policies for CloudTrail](create-kms-key-policy-for-cloudtrail.md)\.

 1. For **Enable log file validation**, choose **Yes** to have log digests delivered to your S3 bucket\.
 You can use the digest files to verify that your log files did not change after CloudTrail delivered them\.
 For more information, see [Validating CloudTrail Log File Integrity](cloudtrail-log-file-validation-intro.md)\.